5 Top Female Home Designers

 Hagan’s expertise in the field has not gone unnoticed; she was inducted into the Design Hall of Fame in 2004 and was named “Furniture Designer of the Year” by ELLE Décor and Architectural Digest in 2006.

 While it may be true that white is the absence of color, a blank canvas oftentimes is simply an invitation to inspiration.
 Barbara Barry is perpetually inspired by nature.
 Her flawlessly designed rooms showcase bright and muted hues that remind homeowners of the different shades of flowers.
-Earth tones and wood are also commonly seen in her designs.
 Her office in California is like an empty canvas that draws out her and her staff’s creativity.

 Barry’s career in interior design spans three decades.
 She opened Barbara Barry, Inc. in 1985 and, with her eye for elegant styles, has partnered with several renowned companies, namely HBF Furniture, Tufenkian Carpets, and McGuire Furniture, among others, to design signature products for them.
 With galleries in Singapore, Thailand, and Russia, Barry truly deserves a place in the Interior Design Hall of Fame.

 Dubbed “America’s Best Interior Designer” by CNN and TIME Magazine, Sheila Bridges is a household name in the world of interior design.
-She founded Sheila Bridges Design, Inc. in 1994 and later ventured into designing furniture for Sheila Bridges Home, Inc. Her wallpaper designs are featured in the permanent collection of the Smithsonian Cooper-Hewitt National Design Museum.
+She founded Sheila Bridges Design, Inc. in 1994 and later ventured into designing furniture for Sheila Bridges Home, Inc. The Smithsonian Cooper-Hewitt National Design Museum featured her wallpaper designs are featured as part of a permanent collection.

 One of her most high-profile projects is the offices of Bill Clinton and his staff in Harlem, New York.
 She has also brought her refined designs to the Ivy League, specifically to Princeton University and Columbia University.
-Bridges’ designs are described as high-end and her projects include bold statements, ensuring that her preference for the traditional will never be termed old-fashioned.
+Bridges’ designs are high-end and include bold statements, ensuring that her preference for the traditional will never be termed old-fashioned.

-Being chosen by Architectural Digest to design the 2013 Oscars Greenroom is nothing to scoff at.
-Madeline Stuart was able to breathe life into her vision of a 1930s setting by designing a room reminiscent of old Hollywood glamor.
+Architectural Digest chose Madeline Stuart to design the 2013 Oscars Greenroom.
+She breathed life into her vision of a 1930s setting by designing a room reminiscent of old Hollywood glamor.
 Her traditional designs are not overpowered by the stuffiness that is often associated with old-world styles.

-Stuart, a “Star of Design” recipient from the Pacific Design Center in LA, is known also for restoration and remodeling.
+Stuart is known also for restoration and remodeling, and is a recipient of Pacific Design Center in LA’s “Star of Design”.
 She makes architectural wonders out of old houses designed years ago by other famous people from her field.

 Charlotte Moss is not afraid to push limits, which is probably why she was given “The Timeless Design Award” and the “Circle of Excellence Award” by the Royal Oak Foundation and the International Furnishings & Design Association, respectively.
 The images in her portfolio are a mix of several elements at once, a fusion of old and new styles.
 Patterns and textures are a common sight in Charlotte Moss designs, giving an opulent touch to homes.